The Power of LIFE: LIFE Magazine and American Photography, 1936–1972

 Janet Kay (Society of Fellows and History)

-Janet Kay will use her Magic Project award to prepare a Freshman Seminar, Archaeology As History: Studying the Past by Digging in the Dirt.
-The course recruits students’ critical thinking skills by asking how practitioners of different techniques learn from each other, in this case how History learns from the interpretative practices of Archaeology.
+The Freshman Seminar recruits students’ critical thinking skills by asking how practitioners of different techniques learn from each other, in this case how History learns from the interpretative practices of Archaeology.
 Kay and her students will work with specially prepared data collected from excavation archives of Roman sites in Oxfordshire.
 Kay worked with colleagues Kathleen Downey (Department of Anthropology, Ohio State University) and Rebecca Mountain (School of Anthropology, University of Arizona), who assessed and completed 3D-scans of the skeletal material.
 Using 3D-printed replicas of human skeletons and digital records of accompanying burial finds, members of Kay’s course will piece together an interpretation and ‘publish’ the burial.
 Students will encounter how STEM methods are integrated into archaeology and the questions facing working excavation teams prior to, during, and after fieldwork.
 As they work on their own interpretations, they will need to address how Historians work with these material remains.

 Mapping the Empire’s Watery Ways: The Chinese Grand Canal in History, Literature, and Art,